dbmcclain/Astronomy/README.md

 **to-turns** _ang => turns_

 **unipolar** _ang => ang_ -- convert angle to principal values in (0 360) deg.
 The result remains in canonical angle measure.
 We are simply renormalizing the value to be in the principle domain corresponding to an unsigned range from 0 to 1 Turn.
-The Riemann surface has a branch cut along the positive Real axis.
+The Riemann surface has a branch cut along the positive Real axis, with angles measured counter-clockwise from the positive Real axis in the complex plane.
 ```
 ;; The following are equivalent: